French debt in spotlight as ratings agencies sound alarm

 Macron came to power in 2017 promising to balance France's books and his first prime minister, Edouard Philippe, memorably told parliament that the country was "dancing on a volcano that is rumbling ever louder".

-But unbudgeted tax cuts during Macron's first term following the so-called "Yellow Vest" anti-government revolt and the Covid-19 pandemic in 2020 have led to a sharp deterioration in the public finances since.
+But unbudgeted tax cuts during Macron's first term following the so-called "Yellow Vests" protests and the Covid-19 pandemic in 2020 have led to a sharp deterioration in the public finances since.

-The country's debt currently stands at around 111 percent of gross national product (GDP), from just shy of 100 percent before Covid-19 when Macron put in place one of Europe's most generous social safety nets.
+The country's debt currently stands at around 111 percent of gross national product (GDP), from just of 100 percent before Covid-19.

 The public finances "were already in a degraded state before the Covid-19 pandemic, but to our eyes they now call for urgent measures", the head of the national auditing office, Pierre Moscovici, said in March.

-France has the highest level of public spending relative to the size of its economy of all countries monitored by the Organisation for Economic Co-operation and Development, a Paris-based economic institute.
+France has the highest level of public spending relative to the size of its economy of all countries monitored by the Organisation for Economic Co-operation and Development (OECD), a Paris-based economic institute.

-Fitch lowered its rating by one notch on April 28 to "AA-".

-S&P Global currently ranks France at "AA" and is thought by analysts to be considering following Fitch's move.
-A statement is expected at 2100 GMT.